The Intelligent Software Laboratory

 Professor Toshiharu Sugawara

-The Intelligent Software Laboratory (ISL) explores the theory, development, and analysis of autonomous agents and multi-agent systems (MAS) and their applications in various domains, including Internet monitoring management, Web applications, interface agents, and multi-agent simulations.
+The Intelligent Software Laboratory (ISL) explores the theory, development, and analysis of autonomous agents and multi-agent systems (or Distributed Artificial Intelligence) and their applications in various domains, including Internet and/or Web applications and multi-agent simulations.
+Please note that our laboratory is not engineering oriented and rather focuses on academic and scientific purposes.

-Autonomous agents are intelligent programs capable of perceiving local environments and taking appropriate action to move toward their goals based on independent decision-making.
-An MAS consists of loosely-coupled autonomous, rational agents capable of coordinated/collaborative actions to achieve individual or joint goals in cooperation with other agents.
+Research on multi-agent systems (or Distributed Artificial Intelligence)is one of the active research fields in artificial intelligence (AI).
+Autonomous agents are intelligent programs that are capable of perceiving local environments and taking appropriate action to move toward their goals based on independent decision-making.
+An multi-agent system consists of loosely-coupled autonomous, rational agents capable of coordinated/collaborative actions to achieve individual or joint goals in cooperation with other agents.
 Research activities include a broad range of efforts to develop and apply this type of coordinated actions.

 Our research topics include: